Exploring the Impacts of CO2 Emissions on the Great Barrier Reef

 10 tips to reduce carbon dioxide levels indoors:

-1. Ventilation makes it easy for the flow of air and is the
+1. Ventilation makes it easy for the flow of air.
+Besides, it is the

 2. Filtration – Air filters with activated carbon filters